 He chuckles, and then his smile fades.
 "I feel as though...
 As though I don't belong anywhere, anymore."
 He glances about him.
 The murmuring in the trees disappears and the wind ceases.
 He suddenly feels oddly eerie; the hair on the back of his neck prickles unpleasantly.
 He looks about at the other graves, and he rises to his feet abruptly.
 He thought he wanted to come here, but now he wants to leave.
 He is tired of Death.
 And though he would never admit it, he's still a fraction afraid of Death.

 He doesn't stop at the old farmhouse to pay his respects on his way out, and avoids being seen by slipping through the woods towards Boston.
 He can return in a couple of weeks to find Grandfather Silsbee or the others.
 When he feels more like himself again, if such a thing is possible.

-She gazes down upon the city of Boston as she leans against one of the towering columns on the wide front porch of the former Lyte Mansion.
+She gazes down upon the city of Boston as she leans against the front doorframe of the stately, Georgian-style Lyte Mansion.

 Boston.
 The city that first stood against tyranny, the city that sparked a revolution against the Crown.
 Her city.